 activate() call alone does not generate an impression.

-- Confirm that the visitor meets the audience conditions that you specified when you set up the experiment.
+- Confirm that the visitor meets the specified audience conditions when setting up the experiment.

-- Check the percentage of visitors that you indicated should be included in the audience.
+- Check the percentage of visitors you indicated should be included in the audience.

 If the visitor meets the audience conditions, the

-activate() call will assign a variation for the visitor.
+activate() call assigns a variation for the visitor.
 An impression is counted only for visitors who receive one of these variation assignments.